AlgorithmiKee/notes/Machine_Learning/ELBO.md

 = \frac{p(x,z)}{\int p(x,z) \,\mathrm dz}
 $$

-Even though we know the joint distribution, the above computation is still intractable in general.
+Even though we know the joint distribution, the above computation is still intractable in general due to the high dimensional integral in the denominator.

-We choose a tractable distribution family $\mathcal Q$ and use a surrogate distribution $q\in\mathcal Q$ to approximate the true posterior $p(z \mid x)$.
+In variational inference, we choose a tractable distribution family $\mathcal Q$ and use a surrogate distribution $q\in\mathcal Q$ to approximate the true posterior $p(z \mid x)$.
 To assess how well $q$ approximates the true posterior, we minimize the KL divergence:

 $$
 \min_{q \in\mathcal Q} D_\text{KL}(q(z) \parallel p(z \mid x))